bertreb/pimatic-smartmeter-stats/README.md

 Creating statistics from smartmeter values.
 This plugin contains 2 devices.
 - The SmartmeterDegreedaysDevice uses outdoor temperature and windspeed data and heating energy consumption data (gas, etc) to create degreeday and efficiency values.
 They are a measure of your heating energy effciency.
 You can use them to compare your own energy efficiency and what for example isolation measures or lowering the indoor temparture will do.
 - The SmartmeterStatsDevice reads any smartmeter value that increases over time.
-The generated values are showing the increase of the value over the last hour, day, week or month.
+The generated values are showing the change of the value over the last hour, day, week or month.

 Installation
 ------------